kitft/funsearch/README.md

 Any parameters not listed here can be modified in `funsearch/config.py`.
 Particular parameters of interest are the LLM top_p, temperature (as distinct from the temperature used for sampling from the islands).
 We set these to the same values as the original funsearch paper: 0.95 and 1.0 respectively.
 This probably requires some tuning for different problems/LLM models.

-You may be interested in modifying the system prompt in `funsearch/config.py`.
+You may be interested in modifying the system prompt in the spec file, or the default system prompt in `funsearch/config.py`, which is used if no system prompt is specified in the spec file.

 The search will automatically stop if:
 - The eval queue size exceeds 500 items